RazvanGabrielZ/TemaAd/README.md

 - `main.c`: Contains the main function and initiates the partitioning process.
 - `README.md`: Provides instructions for compiling and running the code.
-- `TESTDATASET.c`: Contains the main function and the automatic generated books.
+- `TESTDATASET.c`: Contains the main function (needs to be compiled separately to `main.c`), which automatically creates a dataset of 10 books, with a random number of pages between 10 to the power of 3 and 10 to the power of 8; also prints the execution time of the algorithm.

 ## Compilation Instructions